helsouri/MLFQ_XV6_Shceduler/README.md

 This is so that the compiler will catch newly defined system call function <br> Edited sysfile.c to include the function for getting information about a process <br>
 More edits to user.h and usys.S to implement newly created function/system call that gets process info <br>
-Made many changes to proc.c especially in the scheduler section.
+Made many changes to proc.c especially in the scheduler section. <br><br>

+I must say that this is not perfect but it works very well <br>
+The only error is slightly in queue 6 i suspect in the if <br>